 What are your expectations around preparedness, attendance, and timeliness?
 What are your expectations about team member participation?
 Does everyone need to contribute each meeting?

 • Come prepared means have at least one idea to share by thinking/research prior to the meeting

+• Before coming to the meeting always have at least two/three ideas to share for each topic

+Show up to every meeting, if cannot make it, need to discuss with the team ahead of time and develop a plan around it so that the missing individual can catch up

+• Everyone is encouraged to contribute during the meeting

 Processes